-But, of course, there is much, much more to do now that Hodges is deep into promoting his debut.
-“I just look forward to getting my songs and story to the people’s ears because I’m very proud of the record I’ve made.
-It’s true to me, and I think any artist would say he or she has no regrets and can hold their head high if that’s the case.
-I know I’m hitting the road now with mine up.”
+“I am looking forward to getting my new music and the story behind it to my fans; I’m very proud of what’s being created.
+It’s true to me, and I think any artist would say he or she has no regrets and can hold their head high if that’s the case.”